Kong/docs.konghq.com/app/enterprise/0.36-x/deployment/installation/free-trial.md

     $ docker image load --input kong-enterprise-edition-ft-0.36.tar.gz
     ```

-3. Run `docker images` to find the ID for the Kong Enterprise
+3. Run `docker images` to find the ID for the `kong-docker-kong-free-trials-enterprise-edition-docker.bintray.io/kong-enterprise-edition`, the Kong Enterprise trial
 image.

 4. Tag the image ID for easier use in the commands that follow: